BasharShatohi/Own-Your-Style-Smart-Wardrobe-Outfit-Recommendation-System/README.md

 # Own Your Style

-An outfit recommendation system that reasons about clothes you actually own.
+**An outfit recommendation system that reasons about clothes you actually own.**

-Photograph a garment and it is segmented, described, and classified into a structured attribute record.
-Ask for an outfit and a genetic algorithm searches your wardrobe for a combination that suits the weather, the temperature, and the occasion — scoring candidates against 166 curated reference outfits rather than picking from a fixed catalogue.
+Photograph a garment → it is segmented, described, and classified into a structured attribute record.
+Ask for an outfit → a genetic algorithm searches your wardrobe for a combination that suits the weather, temperature, and occasion — scoring candidates against 166 curated reference outfits.

-Built as a graduation project: a Flutter client, a Laravel API, and two Python ML services.
+Built as a **Graduation Project** at Damascus University
+(Flutter client + Laravel API + two Python ML services)

 ![App demo](https://github.com/user-attachments/assets/12b34e71-5231-4712-a21a-51bf1d828c13)